Capacitated Network Design Games on a Generalized Fair Allocation Model

-In the proof of Theorem 2.1 of \cite{Anshelevich2008}, it is shown that any non-capacitated network design game always has a Nash equilibrium by an argument using a potential function.
+The proof of Theorem 2.1 of \cite{Anshelevich2008} shows that any non-capacitated network design game always has a Nash equilibrium by an argument using a potential function.
 Because we only consider feasible games, a similar argument can be applied to {\rm CSCSG} $(\Delta, F)$ using the following potential function: $\Phi(\textbf{s})=\sum_{e\in E}\sum_{x=1}^{x_e(\s)}f_e(x)$, where $f_e \in F$. \begin{proposition} For any {\rm CSCSG} $(\Delta, \mathcal{F}_{all})$, there exists a pure Nash equilibrium. \end{proposition}